1984–85 Football League: First Division

-Howard Kendall’s Everton side beat neighbours Liverpool to the league championship, while Tottenham Hotspur and Manchester United followed closely behind.
-Howard Kendall's team also collected the Cup Winners' Cup.
+Howard Kendall's Everton side beat neighbours Liverpool to the league championship by thirteen points with five games to spare, while Tottenham Hotspur and Manchester United followed closely behind.
+Kendall's team also collected the Cup Winners' Cup.
 Southampton completed the top five, but long-serving manager Lawrie McMenemy then delivered a major surprise by resigning as manager to take over at relegated Sunderland.

 The season marked the return of Sheffield Wednesday to the First Division after 14 years away, Newcastle United after six years away, and Chelsea after five years.
 All three sides secured First Division survival comfortably.

 Stoke City finished bottom of the First Division with just three league wins all season and just 17 points – a record low under the 3 points for a win system in any division, which would stand for twenty-one years.
 Norwich City and Sunderland – the two League Cup finalists – occupied the two other relegation places.

 Liverpool manager Joe Fagan retired after the season and striker Kenny Dalglish was appointed player-manager.

 The First Division's leading scorers this season were Gary Lineker at Leicester City and Kerry Dixon at Chelsea, with both players scoring 24 league goals.